sakapoodle/trophy-boosting/notes/overwatch.md

 ### Overwatch

 **Matchmaking method**:
-Get a 3+ stack of players and search for a game of quickplay.
-Hover over "Leave Game" by pressing triangle and then X. As soon as "Game Found" appears at the top of your screen, leave.
-You will potentially get on opposite teams.
-The rest of the people join one of the teams by joining the player's game.
-The spectators will eventually get in when random players leave.
+This section describes how to **set up boosting partners on opposite teams**,
+eg. 4 boosting players to form a 2v2 setup in a match.

+- Set up a pre-game lobby of **3-4 boosting players** (even if there are more boosting partners ready to join)
+- Search for a game in **Quickplay** mode.
+- Everyone in the lobby, hover over "Leave Game" by pressing <span>Triangle (&#9651;) then Cross (X)</span>.
+- **(IMPORTANT!)** As soon as _"Game Found"_ appears at the top of your screen, **LEAVE GAME!** With any luck, you will end up on opposite teams with your boosting partners.
+- Once you're set up on opposing team, the rest of the boosting players fill in by going to: Social > Join game (NOT team)
+- They will have to wait as spectators before randoms leave, then they will join the game.
+Also max 4 people or so can spectate, so if there's more than 4 ppl trying to join in they'll be stuck in the matchmaking queue until the boosting players waiting as spectators join the game.

 **Boosting session rules**:
 **#1 In-game**: Don't get AFK kicked - move around and make sure you deal damage and use abilities at least once every 2 minutes.